 Paul Wolfson is a partner in the firm's Litigation/Controversy Department, and a vice chair of the Appellate and Supreme Court Litigation Practice Group.
 He is also a member of the Government and Regulatory Litigation Practice Group.
 He rejoined the firm in 2002.

 Mr. Wolfson's practice focuses on Supreme Court and appellate litigation, and on advising clients on complex issues of federal law.

-Mr. Wolfson has argued 20 cases in the United States Supreme Court and has also argued before seven federal courts of appeals.
+Mr. Wolfson has argued 21 cases in the United States Supreme Court and has also argued before seven federal courts of appeals.
 He is a member of the ABA Standing Committee on Federal Judicial Improvements, and served for two years as a member of an ABA Presidential Task Force on Federal Pleading Standards, examining the effect of the Twombly and Iqbal decisions.
 He also served two terms on the District of Columbia Board on Professional Responsibility.
 Before rejoining the firm, Mr. Wolfson worked for eight years in the Solicitor General's Office, where he received the Attorney General's Distinguished Service Award for “exemplary representation of the United States before the Supreme Court.”
 After law school, he clerked for Supreme Court Justice Byron White.

 Since returning to WilmerHale, Mr. Wolfson has represented parties and amici curiae in dozens of Supreme Court cases, including Koontz v.
 St. Johns River Water Management District (Takings Clause of the Fifth Amendment); Messerschmidt v.
 Millender (Fourth Amendment); FCC v.
 Fox Broadcasting Co.
 (First Amendment challenge to FCC's indecency policy); Bowman v.
 Monsanto Co. (patent exhaustion);Bates v.
 Dow Agrosciences LLC (preemption under FIFRA); Watson v.
 Philip Morris Companies (federal removal jurisdiction); McConnell v.
 FEC (constitutionality of the Bipartisan Campaign Reform Act), and Boumediene v.
 Bush (challenging the detention of enemy combatants at Guantanamo Bay).